The Best Plant-Based Salad Dressings

 Maple Mustard Yogurt Dressing

-This is the dressing from my Roasted Brussel Sprout Waldorf Salad but I couldn't resist sharing it here too!
+This is the dressing from my Roasted Brussel Sprout Waldorf Salad but I couldn't resist sharing it here too.
+It's a favorite in our house, especially when I want to make a salad with a retro vibe.

 This one is a creamy, sweet-and-tangy dressing made from a yogurt base.
 It's delightfully luscious and would be great on any salad you want to give a cozy vibe too.
 It also works beautifully as a dip or as a drizzle on roasted veggies.
 Change it up by using honey instead of maple syrup, or by using a splash of apple cider instead of lemon juice.